-We propose an The here described, proposed upgrade of the retrieval algorithm behind the LSA-SAF MDAL product, to aims to better account for physical conditions by inclusion of aerosol effects and to keep up with recent scientific developments (update of processing coefficients and sensor bias correction).
+We propose an upgrade of the retrieval algorithm behind the LSA-SAF MDAL product, to better account for physical conditions by inclusion of aerosol effects and to keep up with recent scientific developments (update of processing coefficients and sensor bias correction).
 The comparison of the MDAL albedo values pre- and post upgrade (v1 and v2) with respect to the reference ETAL and in-situ data highlights significant changes in MDAL values.
 A previously noticeable negative bias in white-sky broadband albedo with respect to ETAL is now strongly reduced in most areas that are part of MSG primary coverage (and on average), while a similar negative bias in black-sky broadband albedo is changed, on average, to a smaller positive bias.
-The results imply that in regions where a negative bias in MDAL v1 exists (more common in white-sky albedo), MDAL v2 often offers clear improvements while in regions where agreement between MDAL v1 and reference data was good to begin with (for example in central and eastern Europe; and more common in black-sky albedo), there is a risk to obtain a positive bias with respect to ETAL in MDAL v2.
+The results imply that in regions where a negative bias in MDAL v1 exists (more common in white-sky albedo), MDAL v2 often offers clear improvements while in regions where agreement between MDAL v1 and reference data was good to begin with (more common in black-sky albedo), there is a risk to obtain a positive bias in MDAL v2.
 On average, however, MBE, MAE and temporal correlation improve for both albedo types.
 In-depth analysis shows a certain dependence of the relative performance between MDAL v1 and v2 on season, region and land cover, highlighting slightly diminished results of v2 compared to v1 under certain circumstances, such as: increased white-sky albedo MAE in Eurasia in Winter, and increased black-sky albedo during the whole year; increase of black-sky albedo MAE in South America in autumn and winter and in northern Africa in winter; introduction of positive biases in black-sky albedo in Eurasia, northern Africa and South America (all w.r.t.
 ETAL).
 Some land cover types show-almost exclusively in winter-a minor deterioration of results, such as crop-, grass- and shrublands.
 On average and for most regions, seasons and land cover types, however, the results for MDAL v2 are positive with general improvements w.r.t.
 ETAL by all applied error measures.